 The poster boy of art filmmaking in Hindi cinema, Shyam Benegal inspired a generation with his immaculate exploration of the human condition.
-Benegal’s films are the kind which takes time to grow on you.
-But ones they do, you will realize the complex existential themes beneath the simple premises.
-Right from his debut with the brilliant ‘Ankur’ – the simple story of a dalit couple living in the midst of a rapidly changing social mileu – to his underrated masterpiece ‘Junoon’ – set during the Sepoy mutiny of 1857 – Benegal has always stayed away from the constrains of commercial cinema, always placing his craft above anything else.
-A running thread common to all of Benegal’s varied themes – whether it is rural exploitation, class struggle and feudalism – is change, and how people respond to it.
+Benegal’s films are the kind that takes time to grow on you.
+But once they do, you will realize the complex existential themes beneath the simple premises.
+Right from his debut with the brilliant ‘Ankur’ – the simple story of a Dalit couple living in a rapidly changing social milieu – to his underrated masterpiece ‘Junoon’ – set during the Sepoy mutiny of 1857 – Benegal has always stayed away from the constraints of commercial cinema, always placing his craft above anything else.
+A running thread common to all of Benegal’s varied themes – whether it is rural exploitation, class struggle, and feudalism – is change, and how people respond to it.
 Shyam Benegal continues to wow cinephiles across India and the globe, and if his last film ‘Well Done Abba’ (a witty political satire) is any indication, his magic remains unwavered.

 13. Mehboob Khan

-Mehboob Khan directed several great films in his career like ‘Amar’, ‘Anmol Ghadi’, ‘Andaz’, but he will always be remembered for ‘Mother India’ — a film that’s considered by several filmmakers (including several in this list) as the greatest Hindi film ever made.
-‘Mother India’ was arguably the first Indian film to put Indian cinema on global map.
-Its list of international recognitions are endless — from getting nominated at the Oscars to being dubbed in several European languages including Spanish, French and Russian.
+Mehboob Khan directed several great films in his career like ‘Amar,’ ‘Anmol Ghadi,’ ‘Andaz,’ but he will always be remembered for ‘Mother India’ — a film that’s considered by several filmmakers (including several in this list) as the greatest Hindi film ever made.
+‘Mother India’ was arguably the first Indian film to put Indian cinema on the global map.
+Its list of international recognitions are endless — from getting nominated at the Oscars to being dubbed in several European languages, including Spanish, French, and Russian.

 12. K Balachander

 Popularly referred to as Iyakunnar Sigaram (”the one who scaled the peak”) in Tamil Nadu, Balachander was one of the few Indian filmmakers whose movies were unabashedly feminist.
-He revolutionized the cinematic perception of women in our country with strong female characters and layered portrayal rather than reducing them to eye-candy.
-A genius who gave birth to the super-stardom of Kamal Haasan, Rajinikanth and Chiranjeevi, K Balachander’s sad demise in 2014 was mourned across the film world; however, the man’s legacy will live on through his cinema.
+He revolutionized the cinematic perception of women in our country with strong female characters and layered portrayals rather than reducing them to eye-candy.
+A genius who gave birth to the super-stardom of Kamal Haasan, Rajinikanth, and Chiranjeevi.
+K Balachander’s sad demise in 2014 was mourned across the film world; however, the man’s legacy will live on through his cinema.